bsccf/Uni-notes/Mathematics for Engineering and the Environment/Differentiation 1/Differentiation of rational functions/Finding the derivative of a basic polynomial function.md

 tags: ["Question","QFormat2"]
 ---

-## Finding the derivative of a polynomial function
+## Finding the derivative of a basic polynomial function

 Using the method of [[Derivative of simple exponent]] on the following function with refrence to [[Basic rules of differentiation]] you can easily differentiate the following: